-Glossary Terms used Terms used in the ASHA 2021 Audiology Survey Reports: Types of Facilities College/univ /ersity: College/university Medical school Hospital: General medical hospital Psychiatric hospital Rehabilitation hospital Pediatric hospital VA Hospital/medical center University hospital Military hospital All other hospitals Nonresident tial health care facility: Home health agency/client's home Health Maintenance Organization (HMO) Private physician's office SLP's or Audiologist's office Outpatient rehabilitation center Ambulatory care center Eye/ear institute Audiology/Hearing Clinic Speech/Language clinic All other nonresidential facilities Audiology fr anchise or retail chain Industry: Industry Manufacturer-audiology related Stratified Random Sample audiologists They were s practice.
-A r person has requirement random sample was used to select 5,000 ASHA certified for this survey from a population of 8,043 audiologists. stratified on the basis of type of facility and private random sample is a probabilistic sample in which each an equal chance of being selected.
-This is a t for generalizing responses from a sample to the bulation from which the members were selected.
+Glossary Terms used in the ASHA 2023 Audiology Survey Reports: Types of Facilities College/univ /ersity: College/university Medical school Hospital: General medical hospital Psychiatric hospital Rehabilitation hospital Pediatric hospital VA hospital/medical center University hospital Military hospital All other hospitals Nonresident tial health care facility: Home health agency/client's home Health Maintenance Organization (HMO) Private physician's office SLP's or audiologist's office Speech and hearing center Outpatient rehabilitation center Ambulatory care center Eye/ear institute Audiology/hearing clinic Speech/language clinic All other nonresidential facilities Audiology franchise or retail chain Industry: Industry Manufacturer-audiology related Stratified Random Sample certified aud audiologists private pract each persor requirement random sample was used to select 5,000 ASHA- liologists for this survey from a population of 7,838 .
+They were stratified on the basis of type of facility and tice.
+A random sample is a probabilistic sample in which a has an equal chance of being selected.
+This is a for generalizing responses from a sample to the bulation from which the members were selected.

-ASHA 2021 AUDIOLOGY SURVEY: METHODOLOGY
+ASHA 2023 AUDIOLOGY SURVEY: METHODOLOGY

-Response Rate The response rate was calculated using the following equation:

-RR = (C + P) S - (Ret + I)

-S - (Ret + I)

-where RR=Response rateC=Number of completed surveysP=Number of partial surveysS=Sample sizeRet=Ineligible because of retirementI=Ineligible for other reasons (e.g., does not work in audiology, no longer in the field)

-RR = $\frac{(1,487)}{5,000 - (27 + 133)} = 30.7\%$

-n The number of items in a set

-Measures of Mean: Add the total of all values and divide by n .

-Central Tendency Median: Arrange the values in order, from lowest to highest.
+Response Rate The respons se rate was calculated using the following equation: RR = (C + P) S - (Ret + I) where RR = Response rate C = Number of completed surveys P = Number of partial surveys S = Sample size Ret = Ineligible because of retirement I = Ineligible for other reasons (e.g., does not work in audiology, no longer in the field) RR = $\frac{(1,329)}{5,000 - (7 + 113)} = 27.2\%$ n The number of items in a set Measures of Central Tendency Mean: Add the total of all values and divide by n .
+Median: Arrange the values in order, from lowest to highest.
 Select the value in the middle position.
 Mode: The value that occurs more often than any other.

-Example: Sample data set

-1, 1, 7, 34, 88

-Mean: (1 + 1 + 7 + 34 + 88) / 5 = 26.2

-Median: 7

-Mode: 1

-values than edians are more stable and less sensitive to extreme are means, we use medians as the most commonly catistic in the ASHA 2021 Audiology Survey Reports.
+Example: Sample data set 1, 1, 7, 34, 88 Mean: (1 + 1 + 7 + 34 + 88) / 5 = 26.2 Median: 7 Mode: 1 values than edians are more stable and less sensitive to extreme are means, we use medians as the most commonly tatistic in the ASHA 2023 Audiology Survey Reports.

 Survey Notes and Methodol- ogy The ASHA Audiology Survey has been fielded in even-numbered years between 2004 and 2018 to gather information of interest to the profession.
-The 2020 version was postponed by 1 year because of the COVID-19 pandemic.
+The 2020 version was postponed by 1 year because of the COVID-19 pandemic, and the survey has been fielded in odd-numbered years since 2021.
 Members, volunteer leaders, and staff rely on data from the survey to better understand the priorities and needs of audiologists.
-The survey was fielded via postal mail in October, November, and December 2021 to a random sample of 5,000 ASHA-certified audiologists who were employed in the United States.
-Half of each group was assigned to a random sample to receive an additional response option on the primary employment function question, i.e., owner was added to the option of administrator/supervisor/director for half of the sample.
+The survey was fielded via postal mail in September, October, and November 2023 to a random sample of 5,000 ASHA-certified audiologists who were employed in the United States.
 The sample was a random sample, stratified by both type of facility and private practice.
 Small groups, such as industry, were oversampled.
 Weighting was used when presenting data to reflect the actual distribution of audiologists in each type of facility.
-Response Rate Of the original 5,000 audiologists in the sample, 27 were retired, 90 were not currently employed in the profession, and 43 had undeliverable mail addresses.
-The actual number of respondents was 1,487, resulting in a 30.7% response rate.
-The results presented in this report are based on responses from those 1,487 individuals.
-Survey Reports Results from the ASHA 2021 Audiology Survey are presented in a series of reports: Survey Summary Annual Salaries Hourly Wages Clinical Focus Patterns Private Practice Survey Methodology, Respondent Demographics, and Glossary Suggested Citation American Speech-Language-Hearing Association.
-(2022) ASHA 2021 Audiology Survey: Annual Salaries. www.asha.org
+Response Rate Of the original 5,000 audiologists in the sample, 7 were retired, 49 were not currently employed in the profession, and 64 had undeliverable mail addresses.
+The actual number of respondents was 1,329, resulting in a 27.2% response rate.
+The results presented in this report are based on responses from those 1,329 individuals.
+Survey Reports Results from the ASHA 2023 Audiology Survey are presented in a series of reports: Survey Summary Annual Salaries Hourly Wages Clinical Focus Patterns Private Practice Survey Methodology, Respondent Demographics, and Glossary Suggested Citation American Speech-Language-Hearing Association.
+(2024) ASHA 2023 Audiology Survey: Annual Salaries. www.asha.org